telerik/fiddler-everywhere-docs/capture-traffic/capture-from-android.md

 ## Configuring the Android Emulator

 The Android Virtual Devices (a.k.a.
-AVDs or Android emulators) can use Fiddler Everywhere as a proxy by directly configuring the Android operating system (like an actual device).
+AVDs or Android emulators) can use Fiddler Everywhere as a proxy by directly configuring the Android operating system (like real device).
 The crucial difference is that the Fiddler Everywhere proxy address will be the loopback address of the emulator.
 Check the emulator documentation for the IP address used as a loopback address.
 In most cases, the loopback alias of the Android emulator is of the **10.0.2.2**.
 Note that some third-party emulators are using different alias for the loopback address.

-1. Start the emulator, open the simulated Wi-Fi, tap **Settings**, and expand **Advanced Settings**.
+1. Start the emulator, open the simulated WiFi, tap **Settings**, and expand **Advanced Settings**.

 1. Select **Edit** and expand **Advanced Settings**.
-For some older Android versions, you might have to touch and hold the name of the connected network, then tap **Modify**, and expand **Advanced Settings**.
+For some older Android versions, you have to touch and hold the name of the connected network, then tap **Modify**, and expand **Advanced Settings**.

 1. Open **Proxy**, and then select **Manual proxy**.